-- Sharing meeting agendas ahead of time - Explicitly asking for input from all team members - Avoiding "parking lot" discussions and "the meeting before the meeting" - Minimizing the use of educational jargon school programs, health care providers, businesses, philanthropical and faith-based institutions.
+- Sharing meeting agendas ahead of time - Explicitly asking for input from all team members - Avoiding "parking lot" discussions and "the meeting before the meeting" - Minimizing the use of educational jargon and promote understanding of each entity's efforts.
+Examples of community entities that share the goals of school districts include libraries, after-school programs, health care providers, businesses, philanthropical and faith-based institutions.